-At first, I was so focused on missing out on coffee that I wasn’t exactly embracing tea.
+At first, I was so focused on missing out on coffee that I wasn’t exactly embracing the wonderful, varied world of herbal tea.

-Until, I found myself in a specialty tea store, shopping for a birthday gift for a dear friend and committed tea drinker.
+Until, I found myself in the gorgeous specialty herbal tea store T2, shopping for a birthday gift for a dear friend and committed tea drinker.

 Now, herbal tea is a daily ritual.
 Hot and cold!